iforgotmysocks/CaravanAdventures/README.md

 slice3 by TheBuilder15 https://freesound.org/people/TheBuilder15/sounds/434896/
 slice4 by Aleks41 https://freesound.org/people/Aleks41/sounds/449552/

-Thanks to all the testers who helped to get this mod on the road!
+Thanks to the testers who helped to get this mod on the road!